thespacedoctor/sherlock/docs/source/_includes/development.rst

 -----------

 If you want to tinker with the code, then install in development mode.
-This means you can modify the code from your cloned repo:
+This means you can modify the installed code from whereever you clone the repo to:

 .. code:: bash

     git clone git@github.com:thespacedoctor/sherlock.git
     cd sherlock
+    source activate sherlock
     python setup.py develop

 `Pull requests <https://github.com/thespacedoctor/sherlock/pulls>`__